Campion 125

 Teaching Language Arts

 Faythe Beauchemin is an Assistant Professor at the Lynch School of Education and Human Development, specializing in the areas of language and literacy.
 Through her research, she explores how students and their teachers use critical literacies to build relationships and communities in classrooms that provide deep, academically excellent learning experiences while nurturing linguistic justice, belonging, and intellectual excitement.
-She is particularly interested in how classroom interactions hold the potential to affirm and re-value young children's perspectives, languages, cultures and transnational knowledges in instruction.
+She is particularly interested in how classroom interactions hold the potential to affirm and re-value young children's perspectives, languages, and transnational knowledges in instruction.

 As a professor of teacher education, she hopes to support pre-service and in-service teachers as they grapple with the multi-layered nature of classroom interactions that unfold during literacy instruction.
 In particular, she focuses on developing teachers' capacities to engage in the complex and multidimensional process of early reading and writing instruction through case studies and discourse analytic methods.